Three-Dimensional and Selective Displacement Sensing of a Levitated Nanoparticle via Spatial Mode Decomposition: Discussion

-As a proof-of-principle demonstration of our detection technique, we use parametric feedback cooling to control the COM motion of a levitated nanoparticle.
-The temperature $T_{q}$ achieved along the $\hat{\boldsymbol{e}}_{q}$ axis is determined by fitting the PSD measured at the appropriate output channel of the photonic chip (see Supplementary Material, Appendix~\ref{sec:TempEstimation}).
-To capture the actual dynamics of the system, the collected signals have been averaged over many periods of oscillation.
-Using this setup, we cool the motion of the nanoparticle from thermal equilibrium ($300$~K) to a minimum temperature of ${(T_{x}, T_{y}, T_{z}) = (7, 106, 21.4)\pm(3.1, 12, 2.3)}$~mK, respectively.
-Interestingly, the minimum temperatures achieved here are an order of magnitude below what has been reported in the literature at pressures of approximately $5 \times 10^{-5}$\ mbar \cite{vovrosh_parametric_2017}, the current technical limitation of our vacuum chamber.
-Indeed, we find that our observed values are approaching the theoretically predicted minimum values at this pressure (see Supplementary Material, Appendix~\ref{sec:MinTemp}).
+We perform parametric feedback cooling to reduce the temperature of the COM motion of a levitated nanoparticle in Fig.~\ref{FigFour} and in particular to reduce the thermomechanical noise.
+The temperature $T_{q}$ achieved along the $\hat{\boldsymbol{e}}_{q}$ axis is determined by fitting the PSD measured at the appropriate output channel of the photonic chip (see Supplementary Material, Appendix~6).
+Using this setup, we cool the motion of the nanoparticle from thermal equilibrium ($300$~K) to a minimum temperature of ${(T_{z}, T_{x}, T_{y}) = (88.8, 74.9, 260.3)\pm(3.1, 4.5, 4.7)}$~mK, respectively at a pressure of 2.8 $\times$ 10$^{-5}$ mbar.
+Most importantly and particularly for the LP$_{11\mathrm{a,b}}$ channels, we find that we are limited by the shot noise of our experimental realisation with signal-to-noise ratio (SNR) that are still above 30 dB.
+In channel LP$_{01}$, we attribute the elevated noise floor of the PSD to the uncontrolled phase mismatch between the reference field (LO) and scattered field.
+This can be solved by using a phase-controlled external reference field as in conventional homodyne detection.
+Further our current experimental implementation is limited by the intensity noise of the laser and by employing a balanced detection we should be able to reduce the imprecision noise floor even further \cite{rashid_wigner_2017}.

-We note that $T_{x}$ is the lowest observed temperature despite having the lowest reported measurement efficiency.
-We believe this is because $\Omega_{y}\approx2\Omega_{z}$, such that the feedback signal generated for $z(t)$ inadvertently drives the nanoparticle's motion along $\hat{\boldsymbol{e}}_{y}$.
-This can be possibly avoided by varying the ellipticity of the polarisation of the trapping beam, which tunes the transverse oscillation frequencies~\cite{laplane_inert_2023}.
-However, this also leads to modifications in the spatial profile of the scattered field, to the detriment of the demultiplexing protocol (see Supplementary Material, Appendix~\ref{sec:EffectsOfEllipticity}).

-In an effort to explain the improved performance of our parametric feedback cooling, we have opted to calculate the measurement efficiencies of this setup for each translational DOF.
-To understand why this quantity is of interest, note that optical measurements necessarily disturb the system's natural evolution due to back-action.
-However, efficient measurements maximise the information gained per disturbance, and so can generate real-time feedback which not only controls the system's mechanical motion but also cancels the effects of said back-action.